Helps your body make white blood cells. This will help prevent infections during cancer treatments (chemotherapy).

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- Each syringe or vial of medicine is good for only one dose.
-After using one dose of medicine, discard (throw away) the syringe or vial and any leftover medicine.
+- Each syringe or vial of medicine is good for only 1dose.
+Throw the syringe or vial away after your dose.
 Do not save unused medicine from an opened vial or syringe.